-Don Sanders Baseball Stadium, Sam Houston State University's new $5.5 million facility, opened Feb.
+Don Sanders Baseball Stadium, Sam Houston State University's $5.5 million facility, opened Feb.
 Feb.
 11, 2006, with a 16-3 victory over Texas Southern.

-Sanders is pictured at left with Sam Houston director of athletics Bobby Williams, head baseball coach Mark Johnson, baseball great Nolan Ryan and former university president Dr. Jim Gaertner at the dedication ceremony for the facility.
+Sanders is pictured at left with Sam Houston director of athletics Bobby Williams, former head baseball coach Mark Johnson, baseball great Nolan Ryan and former university president Dr. Jim Gaertner at the dedication ceremony for the facility.

 Sanders is a leading figure in Houston in a variety of civic, corporate and financial enterprises.
 He was the founder and chairman of the Houston Police Foundation and was a member of the University of Houston System Board of Regents and Houston Police Pension System.
 In 2001, he was named Houston Interfaith Charities' "Sportsman of the Year."
 His current board affiliations include the Nolan Ryan Foundation, the DePelchin Children's Center, and the Houston Museum of Fine Arts.